 The writing was my forte since my childhood.
 But when I started blogging, I strove to learn more and more about all the things related to SEO, SMO, keywords, google Adsense, affiliate marketing, etc. Also, it brushed up my language.

-I imbibed new and offbeat styles of writing along with various styles of poetry in terms of International standards.
+I imbibed new and offbeat styles of writing along with various styles of poetry in terms of international standards.
 To me, blogging is sheer learning!

 Deepak Rana – (Shouters Buzz)

 So, this is how I started with blogging as a professional approach.
-It’s not only about money, but it’s about comfortable zone.
+It’s not only about money, but it’s about a comfortable zone.
 Internet marketing is my kind of thing.

 One should learn how things work before jumping right on the ground.
 It’s just not about passion.
 Blogging is about SEO & marketing.
 If your interest lies in a competitive niche, then you’ll find hard to make something out of your blog.

 Therefore, always try to pick a niche that you can crack with fewer efforts.
-Don’t try to compete with Authorities until & unless you’ve proper blueprint.
+Don’t try to compete with Authorities until & unless you’ve a proper blueprint.
 And, do blogging with a professional approach.
 Market yourself with your blog & make a good looking blog hosted on premium hosting server.

 So, learn & take decisions without any excuses.[/box]